hannahmneal/user_event_tracking_app/README.md

 I chose [blacksheep](https://www.neoteroi.dev/blacksheep/) for my framework because (A) I was already playing with it, (B) it's new and different to me, and (C) I am fascinated by its blend of Python + .NET.
 It seems like the best of both worlds and I was intrigued by the promise of maintainability, type safety, and speed of performance.
 I used [Piccolo ORM](https://github.com/piccolo-orm/piccolo) for database interactions because it was recommended by Blacksheep's [Roberto Prevato](https://github.com/Neoteroi/BlackSheep/commits?author=RobertoPrevato) but also because after a galumping through SQLAlchemy docs for what felt like decades, 30 minutes spent on Piccolo's offerings convinced me it was feature-rich and worth trying (the `auto_increment` option for a `Timestamp`, the [Playground](https://piccolo-orm.readthedocs.io/en/latest/piccolo/getting_started/playground.html), `piccolo admin`, and simple [Postgres setup](https://piccolo-orm.readthedocs.io/en/latest/piccolo/getting_started/setup_postgres.html) are all great examples).
 For data validation, I am using `Pydantic`, which handily ships with `Piccolo`.

 As for architecture, I was going for a microservices approach.
 This is a small project so I began with a single file (`server.py`) which contains the database connection logic, routing, and 'service layer methods'.
 I do not enjoy how crowded it has become and I intend to simplify everything by separating `routes` from `service` logic and streamlining errors, exceptions, responses and if/else conditions.
 After doing some light reading about events and event sourcing, I decided to use a very simple Event table structure and a `JSONB` string which can be searched with the `arrow` function provided by `Piccolo` (in the same way as a `->>` is used in raw SQL).
-After running into some limitations in my current knowledge, however, I left some comments and used `Varchar` for my simple event model.

 ---